biopragmatics/oquat/docs/invalids/prefix/taxrank.md

-# MS
+# taxrank: Taxonomic rank vocabulary

+This page summarize the different resources that reference `taxrank` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 1 resources,
-The following 1 variants were found: ['TAXRANK']
+1 variants on the standard prefix were found: ['TAXRANK'].

-## `taxrank`
+## `taxrank`: Taxonomic rank vocabulary

-Identifiers for this prefix are given correctly in Taxonomic rank vocabulary.
+Identifiers for this prefix are given incorrectly correctly in `taxrank`.

 | external_xref     |   usages_count | usages                                                                                                               |
 |-------------------|----------------|----------------------------------------------------------------------------------------------------------------------|